Simple ways to serve with your kids this holiday season

 Serving others is important to our family.
-I want my kids to grow up looking beyond themselves, and being intentional about serving others with our kids during the holidays is a great way to reinforce this.
+I want my kids to grow up looking beyond themselves, and being intentional about serving others; they learn this from us as parents and through Kids Church Classes.
+With our kids during the holidays is a great way to reinforce this.
 Serving with kids — especially young kids — is not always an easy task, so here are some tips to keep in mind.

 Keep it short